 1. He Wants To Know Your Whereabouts All The Time

 If your boyfriend is constantly bombarding you with text messages throughout the day, it is not a good sign.
-While it is normal to touch base once in a while and keep the communication going, texting too often can be intrusive and exhausting.
+While it is normal and even affectionate to touch base once in a while and keep the communication going, texting too often can be intrusive and exhausting.
 He may also tend to get anxious if you do not text back immediately.
 He may even be controlling as he feels that he will lose you to someone else.
-However, in a healthy relationship, it is important to have trust.
+However, in a healthy relationship, it is important to have trust and loyalty.

 A clingy boyfriend will want to know everything about your whereabouts – who you are with?
 What are you doing?
 Where are you?
 He wants to keep tabs on your schedule and gets upset if you don’t share it with him.